 DRIL languages, locations and workshop schedule

-The DRIL program has supported approximately seventy-five languages across Australia in partnership with individuals, communities and organisations.
+The DRIL program has supported approximately eighty-three languages across Australia in partnership with individuals, communities and organisations.
 The map on the right shows the sites where we are training in 2014.
 Click on the blue links below to learn more about where we've been running our workshops.